tracking-exposed/tracking.exposed/content/internal.md

   description="Netzpolitik interview to Claudio Agosti on the Tracking Exposed project and plan" href="https://netzpolitik.org/2019/facebooks-algorithm-shapes-our-lives-this-hacker-wants-to-find-out-how/#spendenleiste"
 ```

+and it gets automatically formatted to look like this:

+### Please ask yourself how the event/publication should looks like (it is not just OK copy paste the abstract ;) )

 You don't need to put every line. for example, author and authorLink shouldn't happen often, they are meant for person OUTSIDE of the project.
 The speaker/project member, should go in the description.